-- A.5.1 The Client Device and Server Device shall communicate through the exchange of messages, the: - a.
-Client Device shall initiate communication by transmitting a Client Device Message to the Server Device; and - b.
-Server Device shall process the Client Device Message, and thereafter in reply, transmit a Server Device Message to the Client Device. - A.5.2 The Client Device shall transmit a Client Device Message to the Server Device: - a.
-Nominally once every five (5) seconds; - b.
-At least once every 60 seconds; and - c.
-More frequently where required by this Specification.
+- A.5.1 The client device and server device shall communicate through the exchange of messages, the: - a. client device shall initiate communication by transmitting a client device message to the server device; and - b. server device shall process the client device message, and thereafter in reply, transmit a server device message to the client device. - A.5.2 The client device shall transmit a client device message to the server device: - a. nominally once every 5 seconds; - b. at least once every 60 seconds; and - c. more frequently where required by this specification.

-Note: The every five-second message is termed a 'heartbeat' message.
+Note: The every 5-second message is termed a 'heartbeat' message.

-While the Client Device should transmit a message each five seconds, this Specification acknowledges that reasonably this schedule could be disrupted by factors such as resource contention, system load, or higher priority processing within the Client Device.
+While the client device should transmit a message each 5 seconds, this specification acknowledges that reasonably this schedule could be disrupted by factors such as resource contention, system load, or higher priority processing within the client device.

-The only two valid requirements to transmit a Client Device Message more frequently than every five seconds are to respond to a command from the Server Device (refer to A.12.4), or to transfer a Data Record (refer to A.13.3).
+The only two valid requirements to transmit a client device message more frequently than every 5 seconds are to respond to a command from the server device (see A.12.4), or to transfer a data record (see A.13.3).

-- A.5.3 Where the Client Device has transmitted a Client Device Message to the Server Device, the Client Device shall not transmit a subsequent Client Device Message until at least: - a.
-A valid Server Device Message has been received in reply from the Server Device; or - b.
-A Message Flow Timeout Event has been identified in accordance with A.5.5.
+- A.5.3 Where the client device has transmitted a client device message to the server device, the client device shall not transmit a subsequent client device message until at least: - a. a valid server device message has been received in reply from the server device; or - b. a message flow timeout event has been identified in accordance with A.5.5.

-Note: This requirement ensures that the Client Device has no more than one outstanding request message at any time.
+Note: This requirement ensures that the client device has no more than one outstanding request message at any time.

-A Server Device Message is in-reply to a Client Device Message where the two messages have the same Message Sequence Number (refer to A.7.5).
+A server device message is in reply to a client device message where the two messages have the same message sequence number (see A.7.5).

-- A.5.4 The Server Device shall not transmit a Server Device Message except in reply to a Client Device Message received from the Client Device. - A.5.5 The Client Device shall identify a Message Flow Timeout Event where a valid Server Device Message is not received from the Server Device within one (1) second of successfully transmitting a Client Device Message.
+- A.5.4 The server device shall not transmit a server device message except in reply to a client device message received from the client device. - A.5.5 The client device shall identify a message flow timeout event where a valid server device message is not received from the server device within 1 second of successfully transmitting a client device message.

-Note: Following a Message Flow Timeout Event, the Client Device should not transmit another Client Device Message prior to the next every five-second 'heartbeat' message.
+Note: Following a message flow timeout event, the client device should not transmit another client device message prior to the next every 5-second 'heartbeat' message.

-The Client Device should ignore a Server Device Message received after a Message Flow Timeout Event has been identified (i.e. a late message).
+The client device should ignore a server device message received after a message flow timeout event has been identified (i.e. a late message).